Ren0k/Project-Atmospheric-Drag/README.md

 Real world induced drag is the result of a different mechanic, but the main idea is that Induced Drag is the result of lift and that is true in this situation.

 The **yellow arrows** are lift vectors from control surfaces.
 They work mostly the same as the dark blue lift vectors, but can have more tilt since control surfaces rotate.

+## Wings

+**What makes a part a wing?**
+If you explore the GameData parts folders, you find that every part has a CFG file defining its properties.
+So far we have been looking at drag cubes.
+Whether a part uses drag cubes is defined by the 'dragModelType' property.
+If it is 'default', it means that standard drag cubes are used.
+If it is 'none', it means that no drag cubes are used.
+You will find that wings have a 'dragModelType' property of 'none', i.e. they do not use drag cubes.
+So where do wing's properties come from?
+All wings have a module called 'ModuleLiftingSurface'.
+This module defines the properties of the wings.
+We are actually only interested in a single property, called 'deflectionLiftCoeff'.

+deflectionLiftCoeff defines the Area of the wing, but also not really.
+It is just a modifier that we use in the place of 'A' in the drag equation.